google-research/neuralgcm/docs/api.md

 ### Constructor

-Use this class method to create a new model:
+Use this class method to create a new model from a saved checkpoint:

 ```{eval-rst}
 .. autosummary::